 just "sitting around on your laptop."
 You have work to complete and they need to respect

 Find people who will help you stay motivated throughout the semester, and let them know that you might come to them for support.

+For example, look for an experienced online learner who can offer you advice and support.
 Find a peer to study with, or form a study group.
 An obligation to another person (such as discussing the weekly reading or reviewing each others' papers) can be very motivating.

 Your professor can be a source of motivation.
 Who knows better how the material that you're learning relates to your long-term goals?
 Discuss your goals and interests in the field with your professor and bring outside sources to your conversation (such as professional publications that relate to course material).
-Share stories about how what you're learning in class has helped you at work or given you additional insight into material in other classes.
+Share stories about how what you're learning in class has helped you at work or given you additional insight into the material in other classes.